MockServer

 • to simplify configuration all protocols (i.e. HTTP, HTTPS / TLS, SOCKS, etc) are supported on the same port

-• the protocol is dynamically detected by both MockServer
+• the protocol is detected dynamically by MockServer

 • Simultaneous Proxying & Mocking